-What does a flea market table, free candlesticks and some spray paint have in common?
-Well, they are my contribution to October’s Ten on the 1oth under $10 ~ a monthly little party.
-As we all know, spray paint is one of the best DIY inventions ever created, along with hot glue guns, stitch witch and . . . .
-What DIY invention would you add?
-But for now, let’s stick with 2 spray paint makeovers ~ how to take a table and candlesticks from discards to divas and from useless to useful.
+What do a flea market table, free candlesticks and some spray paint have in common?
+As we all know, spray paint is one of the best DIY inventions ever created, along with hot glue guns, stitch witch, and Mod Podge.
+For now, let’s stick with 2 spray paint makeovers ~ how to take a table and candlesticks from discards to divas and from useless to useful.

 Of course, my table and my candlesticks have stories to tell.
 Don’t most spray paint projects have stories?
 So I’m going to share the story of a flea market table and a freebie set of candlesticks and a 2 spray paint makeovers~ simple, inexpensive spray paint, 1 of the 7 wonders of the world.

 Oh, and at the last minute, I discovered I had 1 more item to add to my spray paint makeovers.
 And because it’s something we’ve had for years and I have no idea how much we paid for it, it doesn’t count in my “under $10”, right?